ROM hacking: Usage

 Patched ROMs are often played on emulators, however, it is possible to play patched ROMs on the original hardware.
-The destination cartridge could be the original cartridge from which the initial unpatched ROM was pulled (which usually involves replacing the original ROM chip with a new one), or another compatible cartridge of the same type, such as flash cartridges.
+The destination cartridge could be the original cartridge from which the initial unpatched ROM was pulled (which usually involves replacing the original ROM chip with a new one containing the patched game), or another compatible cartridge of the same type, such as flash cartridges.
 In the case of optical media, this involves burning the patched game onto a recordable optical disc such as a CD-R. This is particularly popular for fan translations, homebrew games, prototypes, games for which ROM cartridges or optical discs were never produced, or for games that require exact timing or other elements of the original hardware that are not available in emulators.

 Systems and games

 The majority of ROM hacking is done on NES and SNES games, since such games are small and simple compared to games of more advanced consoles such as the Nintendo 64 or Nintendo DS.
 Games for the Game Boy, Game Boy Color and Game Boy Advance are also popular for hacking, as well as games for the PlayStation and the Sega Mega Drive (Genesis) to a lesser extent.
 However, games intended for more recent consoles are not exempt from hacking, and as computers have become faster over time and more programs and utilities have been written, more PlayStation, Sega Mega Drive (Genesis), Nintendo 64 and Nintendo DS hacks have emerged.

 Of these, popular games to play are popular games to hack; many hacks have been released of games of the Sonic the Hedgehog series, Mario series, Mario Kart series, Pokémon series, Chip's Challenge, Castlevania, Final Fantasy, The Legend of Zelda, Mega Man series, Fire Emblem series, EarthBound, Super Metroid, and many others.

-A notable hacked arcade game was Street Fighter II: Rainbow Edition, which featured increased game speed and new special moves.
+A notable hacked arcade game was Street Fighter II: Rainbow Edition for the CP System, which featured increased game speed and new special moves.
 The success of this game prompted Capcom to release Street Fighter II: Hyper Fighting as an official response.

-Your Sinclair magazine published a monthly column called "Program Pitstop".
-This focused mainly on cheat hacks for games, but also featured both a level map printer for the original Gauntlet, as well as a full level editor for the same game.
+Many computer magazines in the 1980s and 1990s have published monthly cheat columns for hacks making changes to games.
+These focused on individual POKEs or small listings, such as Your Sinclair with columns called "Program Pitstop" and "Hacking Away", which featured a level map printer and editor for the original Gauntlet, or Zzap!64 with "Zzap tips" including infinite lives for Bomb Jack.